dcunited001/dcunited001.github.io/_drafts/speed-of-thought-1-social-physics.md

   - particles can only really do one thing & can only think one thing at a time, which bounds how quickly state changes can occur

 # (Social Physics Overview)

 Information has a life of its own and nowhere does this become more clear than in social physics, which is a mathematical framework for modeling idealized social behavior with physical constraints.
-It's mind blowing, but the bad news is that almost every problem is incomputable.
-Never fear!
-The human brain is practically a quantum machine-learning monster and incredibly useful insights can be extrapolated from a philosophic exploration of social physics.
+(It's mind blowing, but the bad news is) that almost every problem is incomputable.
+Incredibly useful insights can be extrapolated from a philosophic exploration of social physics.

 Social physics was originally developed in the 19th century (links) to explain how the behavior of players in simplified games were affected